-Our day to day lives often require us to fill out forms; either for your dream apartment, an exciting new job, or purchase orders for your business.
-Oftentimes, you’ll be sent a PDF form to fill.
+Our day-to-day lives often require us to fill out forms; either for your dream apartment, an exciting new job, IRS forms for taxes, or purchase orders for your business.
+Oftentimes, you’ll be sent a PDF form to fill out.
 This article will answer a few questions relating to this, including;

 We’ll be using Adobe Acrobat Reader, our favorite PDF editor, to answer these common questions.